ethereum-optimism/developers/community/support/README.md

 ### Opportunities

-Easing the development experience on decentralized block space, making the OP Stack the most forked and hacked L2 blockchain, and providing a best in class node operator experience.
+Easing the experience for running the OP Stack and providing a support and solutions for these operators.

 ### Areas of Collaboration